User Experience Is a Wave Not a Splash

 There are two important things to remember about the wireframe.

-1. This is not the final design, it’s just a conceptual map of how the user will navigate the journey.
-Don’t worry about colors, branding etc.
+- This is not the final design, it’s just a conceptual map of how the user will navigate the journey.
+Don’t worry about colors, branding, etc.

 6. Design Process

-Finally, once you have an agreed wire frame you can move into the design process and implement you new and improved user experience.
+Finally, once you have an agreed wireframe you can move into the design process and implement your new and improved user experience.